ernaneDomingues/ernaneDomingues/README.md

 Data Science and Artificial Intelligence
 ----------------------------------------

-I learned to program using the C language while in college as a computer engineer.
-After graduating I worked for 4 years with embedded software development and hardware design.
-After 2 years learning to develop in python, I fell in love with the language, mainly for the data science areas and the possibility to work with machine learning.
-Since then, I have been studying more and more and doing projects in the area.
+During my undergraduate degree in Computer Engineering, I acquired programming skills using the C language.
+After graduating, I worked for four years on embedded software development and hardware design.
+It was during this period that I had the opportunity to improve my skills and knowledge in this area.

+However, my interest in programming went further, and I decided to explore new languages.
+That is when I started learning Python and fell in love with this versatile language.
+I was especially fascinated by the areas of data science and artificial intelligence, and the opportunity to work with computer vision.

+Over the past few years I have been studying and improving this knowledge, doing projects, and expanding my experience in these areas.
+I am excited to continue to grow in this field and explore the exciting possibilities that data science and machine learning have to offer.

 * 🌍  I'm based in Brazil.
 * ✉️  You can contact me at [ernanedomingues@live.com](mailto:ernanedomingues@live.com)